 A multiple-input and multiple-output system is contemplated for in vivo communications.
-In particular, multiple transmit and receive "smart" antennas can increase wireless 10 capacity.
-As seen in FIG. 15A, a multipath scattering scrambles the signals, each receiver having a different combination of signals.
+In particular, multiple transmit and receive "smart" antennas can increase wireless capacity.
+As seen in FIG. 15A, a multipath scattering 35 scrambles the signals, each receiver having a different combination of signals.
 A digital signal processing algorithm de-scrambles the received signal to reproduce the original signals and deliver the energy to the target receiver.
-As seen 15 in FIG. 15B, capacity increases about linearly with the number of antennas with no increase in total power.
+As seen in FIG. 15B, capacity increases about linearly with the 40 number of antennas with no increase in total power.

 MIMO techniques, such as the schematic seen in FIG. 16, may be used to interrogate power-limited, or passive, sensors.
-If feasible, this could have the potential dual benefit of 20 on a subject, comprising: not only enhancing the data rates possible through spatial multiplexing.
-Advantages can include, for example, increased read reliability using spatial diversity, increased read range and throughput, no increase in power consumption with higher data rate, and full channel information at the 25 reader through sensor backscatter.
+If feasible, this could have the potential dual benefit of not only enhancing the data rates possible through spatial 45 multiplexing.
+Advantages can include, for example, increased read reliability using spatial diversity, increased read range and throughput, no increase in power consumption with higher data rate, and full channel information at the reader through sensor backscatter.
 A contemplated application of this technique is RFID for passive devices.

-Network Coding
+Diversity Coding

-Network coding (NC), as indicated in FIG. 17, achieves capacity gain through coding of information, making reli- 30 able networks/systems out of relatively unreliable subsystems.
-NC improves network reliability against packet losses and link failures (and coding provides some security against casual or malicious listeners/intruders) by transmitting different forms data down multiple paths, such that even if one 35 or more paths fail to deliver their information, the data still reaches the recipient which can deduce the data.
+Diversity coding (DC), as indicated in FIG. 17, achieves capacity gain through coding of information, making reliable networks/systems out of relatively unreliable subsystems.
+DC improves network reliability against packet losses and link failures (and coding provides some security against casual or malicious listeners/intruders) by transmitting different forms data down multiple paths, such that even if one or more paths fail to deliver their information, the data still 60 reaches the recipient which can deduce the data.
+U.S. Pat.
+No. 9,020,059 further describes diversity coding and is incorporated herein by reference in its entirety.